nikkeijin/my-wordpress/README.md

 // This code utilizes a custom WP_Query to retrieve and display up to 10 posts of the 'news' post type, distinct from the default loop used in WordPress template files such as archive.php.

+// This code serves as an example of how to retrieve posts in a static page rather than archive.php, using a custom WP_Query.

 <?php
 // Args for querying posts of the 'news' post type
 $args = array(